-It has a subdued white light which looks good when you are working in the dark.
+It has a subdued white light that looks good when working in the dark.

 It does not have a wireless version.

 Choosing the best mouse you will use for creating new graphic designs comes down to your personal preferences.
-Personally, I would recommend giving a try Logitech MX Master 2S which has all the qualities that make up an excellent mouse for everyday graphic design use.
+I would recommend giving Logitech MX Master 2S, which has all the qualities that make up an excellent mouse for everyday graphic design.
 But you should try others from this list and choose one that fits your hand perfectly.